 The Secure Sockets Layer protocol is used to encrypt Internet communication.
-This is important for protecting privacy of your users and for safekeeping sensitive information that is being sent.
+This is important for protecting the privacy of your users and for safekeeping sensitive information that is being sent.
 If you do not protect the sensitive information on your website, you can become susceptible to man-in-the-middle attacks.
-Such attacks happen, when the attacker intercepts a communication between two systems (e.g., a server and a client web browser).
+Such attacks happen when the attacker intercepts a communication between two systems (e.g., a server and a client web browser).
 The attacker can eavesdrop messages being sent and also possibly alter them without being detected.

 How to start using SSL on your website

 - Obtain a certificate from a certificate authority or create a self-signed certificate.

 - Bind the certificate to your website through IIS server.

 - Configure pages in Kentico to redirect users to secured URLs.

 What are SSL certificates